 This service category refers to operating supports and services provided outside to individuals not in supportive housing (i.e., the services are short-term/emergency supports or are ongoing but not linked to a person receiving long-term housing assistance).
-Services provided on an ongoing basis to a person receiving long-term housing assistance should be expensed under the supportive housing service category.
+Services provided on an ongoingbasis to a person receiving long-term housing assistance should be expensed under the supportive housing service category.

-- Case Management and Outreach - For example, outreach to people experiencing
+Case Management and Outreach

-- homelessness, which may include:wellness checks; clothing and blankets; hygiene items; referrals to community agencies and other supports. - Costs associated with other important case management and individualized planning processes, such as pre-discharge planning from provincial institutions (e.g., hospitals and correctional facilities) and development of support service plans.
+- For example, outreach to people experiencing homelessness, which may include:wellness checks; clothing and blankets; hygiene items; referrals to community agencies and other supports. - Costs associated with other important case management and individualized planning processes, such as pre-discharge planning from provincial institutions (e.g., hospitals and correctional facilities) and development of support service plans.

-• By-Name List Related Activities
+By-Name List Related Activities

-- And other important case management/referrals processes.
-E.g.: - Costs associated with engaging clients from the By-Name List including assessments, case management, navigation, referrals, assistance to access support service, and development of support service plans. - Costs associated with maintaining a By-Name List to meet provincial requirements (e.g., staffing, data management, and training).
+- Costs associated with engaging clients from the By-Name List including assessments, case management, navigation, referrals, assistance to access support service, and development of support service plans. - Costs associated with maintaining a By-Name List to meet provincial requirements (e.g., staffing, data management, and training).